Distributism: Private property

-Under such a system, most people would be able to earn a living without having to rely on the use of the property of others to do so.
-Examples of people earning a living in this way would be farmers who own their land and related machinery, carpenters and plumbers who own their tools, among others.
-The cooperative approach advances beyond this perspective to recognise that such property and equipment may be co-owned by local communities larger than a family, e.g. partners in a business.

 In Rerum novarum, Leo XIII states that people are likely to work harder and with greater commitment if they possess the land on which they labour, which in turn will benefit them and their families as workers will be able to provide for themselves and their household.
 He puts forward the idea that when men have the opportunity to possess property and work on it, they will "learn to love the very soil which yields in response to the labor of their hands, not only food to eat, but an abundance of the good things for themselves and those that are dear to them".
-He also states that owning property is beneficial for a person and their family and is, in fact, a right due to God having "given the earth for the use and enjoyment of the whole human race".
+He also states that owning property is beneficial for a person and his family and is, in fact, a right due to God having "given the earth for the use and enjoyment of the whole human race".

 G. K. Chesterton presents similar views in his 1910 book, What's Wrong with the World.
 Chesterton believes that whilst God has limitless capabilities, man has limited abilities in terms of creation.
 Therefore, man is entitled to own property and treat it as he sees fit, stating: "Property is merely the art of the democracy.
 It means that every man should have something that he can shape in his own image, as he is shaped in the image of heaven.
 But because he is not God, but only a graven image of God, his self-expression must deal with limits; properly with limits that are strict and even small."
-Chesterton summed up his distributist views in the phrase "Three acres and a cow".

 According to Belloc, the distributive state (the state which has implemented distributism) contains "an agglomeration of families of varying wealth, but by far the greater number of owners of the means of production".
 This broader distribution does not extend to all property but only to productive property; that is, that property which produces wealth, namely, the things needed for man to survive.
 It includes land, tools, and so on.
 Distributism allows society to have public goods such as parks and transit systems.
 Distributists accept that wage labour will remain a small part of the economy, with small business owners hiring employees, usually young, inexperienced people.